-Some days, we just stare blankly at the screen while our to-do lists mock.
-Sure, you can reach for another coffee, but it will only put your brain in overdrive without getting you closer to conquering your day.
-In fact, drinking more coffee only makes you feel like a hamster on a wheel – active but getting nowhere.
+Some days, we just stare blankly at the screen with an endless to-do list while our focus slips.
+Sure, you can reach for another coffee, but it will only make your mind feel faster, not necessarily clearer.

 That’s because coffee’s main ingredient is caffeine, the most widely used stimulant in the world.
-Instead, you should look for nootropic energy – something more balanced to help you conquer the day.
+Instead, you should look for something more balanced to help you conquer the day.

 What Are Nootropics?